Skip to main content

 Embedded Chatbot

-TODO The easiest way to add your agent to a website is using the embedded chatbot widget.
+The easiest way to add your agent to a website is using the embedded chatbot widget.

 Step 1: Configure Public Access